 By Jeff Lucchesi

 For years, IT leaders have been driving to be more relevant to the business.
-Usually relegated to back office support and tucked under the domain of the CFO, breaking thru this value perception has been difficult.
+Usually relegated to back-office support and tucked under the domain of the CFO, breaking through this value perception has been difficult.

 Well, times are changing rapidly and as the leader of IT, you are getting what you have been asking for.
 The question is, “are you ready?”

-Another major impact to the horizontal organization is the type of employee who will work well in this structure, specifically at level 1 and 2.
+Another major impact on the horizontal organization is the type of employee who will work well in this structure, specifically at levels 1 and 2.
 Out is the person who says “ I just want to do Linux” .
-In order for you to continue to improve the percentage of problem resolution at this front line level, the staff need to become multi-skilled.
-Investments in training will go up as you develop your employees but having them be able to perform cross over support among the domains is crucial to driving your operation costs down and improving service levels and margin.
-This also improves retention and develops employees to be more productive as they graduate from production support to a higher level role as designer or, eventually , architect.
+In order for you to continue to improve the percentage of problem resolution at this front line level, the staff needs to become multi-skilled.
+Investments in training will go up as you develop your employees but having them be able to perform a cross over support among the domains is crucial to driving your operating costs down and improving service levels and margin.
+This also improves retention and develops employees to be more productive as they graduate from production support to a higher level role as a designer or, eventually, architect.